gersteinlab/ThermoNet/README.md

 ```bash
 rosetta_relax.py --rosetta-bin relax.static.linuxgccrelease -l p53_mutations.txt --base-dir ./
 ```
-This step will create a PDB file for each mutations in the given list.
+This step will create a PDB file for each mutation in the given list.
 For example, it will create a file named `2ocjA_relaxed_Q104H_relaxed.pdb` for the mutation `2ocjA 104 Q H`.

 5. Run the following command to rename all PDB files.
 ```bash